Managing Director

 Patrick Cortbaoui, PhD

-For the next five years, the Institute is expanding its programming through increased activities, increasing the number of partnerships (both internal and external), and playing a leading role within Canada and the world.
-To do so, the Institute plans on not only conducting research projects but also managing, advising and providing multidisciplinary expertise to a wide range of entities, including governmental and non-governmental agencies, academia and private sectors.
-Moreover, IGFS will offer integrative and interdisciplinary services, engage stakeholders in knowledge-transfer and policy dialogue through an online forum, and become a major actor in policy making.
+Over the next five years, the Institute will expand its initiatives through heightened engagement, increased partnerships (both internal and external), and a prominent role within Canada and the international community.
+In addition to conducting research projects, IGFS will provide comprehensive management, advisory, and multidisciplinary expertise to governmental and non-governmental agencies, academia, and the private sector.
+Furthermore, the Institute will offer integrated and interdisciplinary services, facilitate knowledge transfer and policy dialogues through online forums, and emerge as a key player in shaping policy decisions.

-IGFS aims to empower and build the next cohort of future actors in the fight against hunger, food insecurity and malnutrition.
-The aforementioned initiatives would expand the Institute’s outreach by developing and attracting working partnerships with world-class institutions as well as advocate McGill’s outstanding reputation in teaching and research.
+Ultimately, IGFS is committed to empowering the next generation of leaders in the fight against hunger, food insecurity, and malnutrition.
+These initiatives will not only expand the Institute's reach but also foster partnerships with leading institutions worldwide, further amplifying McGill University's reputation for excellence in teaching and research.

 Patrick Cortbaoui, PhD., Ag.Eng.